Pentecost Monday History

 Pentecost Monday takes place on the Monday 51 days after Easter.
 Today, Pentecost and Pentecost Monday are not widely celebrated as religious days, instead a secular public holiday gives workers in many industries the day off.

-In the News and Trending for Pentecost MondayUpdated BLESSED VIRGIN MARY, MOTHER OF THE CHURCH MASS PRAYERS AND READINGS.
-(Monday after Pentecost) - Catholics striving for holiness
+In the News and Trending for Pentecost MondayUpdated MARY, MOTHER OF THE CHURCH.
+DAILY GOSPEL COMMENTARY.
+MONDAY AFTER PENTECOST. - Catholics Striving For Holiness

 Pentecost Monday Facts & Quotes